-- everyone in the school community is treated with respect and dignity; - policies, expectations, and practices are clearly communicated to everyone;

-• parents, staff and the community understand that social skills, self-discipline, compassion and ethics continue to be learned throughout life.
-Each of these partners3 plays a role in teaching appropriate behaviors through instruction and by example;

-- students are responsible for their behaviour in accordance with their stage of development and to the extent to which their behaviour is voluntary.
-When disruptive behaviour is due to exceptional characteristics of a student and he/she is unable to control this behaviour, solutions must take the needs of the student and the student's classmates into account; - students are educated about the expectations of the school learning community; - students are taught the skills, attitudes and values essential for success and are consistently required to demonstrate expected behaviors; and - emphasis must be placed on techniques and strategies that promote prevention and productive intervention.
+- everyone in the school community is treated with respect and dignity; - o policies, expectations, and practices are clearly communicated to everyone; - parents, staff, and the community understand that social skills, selfdiscipline, compassion and ethics continue to be learned throughout life.
+Each of these partners3 plays a role in teaching appropriate behaviors through instruction and by example; - students are responsible for their behaviour in accordance with their stage of development and to the extent to which their behaviour is voluntary.
+When disruptive behaviour is due to exceptional characteristics of a student and he/she is unable to control this behaviour, solutions must take the needs of the student and the student's classmates into account; - students are educated about the expectations of the school learning community;

+- students are taught the skills, attitudes and values essential for success and are consistently required to demonstrate expected behaviors; and - emphasis must be placed on techniques and strategies that promote prevention and productive intervention. - 1 Parents include guardians. - 2 Staff includes educators, support staff, bus drivers, outside professionals and volunteers. - 3 Partners include parents, staff, community and other government agencies.